 Washington Heights Community Service

-Washington Heights Community Service is comprised of an inpatient unit (4-South) and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.
+Washington Heights Community Service (WHCS) is comprised of an inpatient unit and three outpatient clinics: Audubon, Inwood, and in affiliation with The Center for Practice Innovation, (CPI) OnTrack NY.

-The role of the social worker on 4 South is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) discharge planning and 4) coordinate provision of concrete services when necessary 5) develop recovery focused treatment and disposition plans.
+The role of the social worker on the WHCS inpatient unit is 1) to evaluate the patient and their family to determine psychosocial stressors that may have contributed to the need for hospitalization 2) to provide psychoeducation to the patient and family with respect to all aspects of the patient's illness 3) to provide discharge planning and 4) to coordinate provision of concrete services when necessary 5) to develop recovery-focused treatment and disposition plans.
 Patients are seen daily whereas families are seen at least weekly.

 The Children’s Day Unit

-Social Work clinicians and graduate social work interns are active members of a multidisciplinary team that provides services at the Day Unit, serving adolescents who receive intensive psychiatric evaluation and treatment.
-In addition to providing family assessment and intervention, both social worker and graduate students act as primary therapist for some cases, assuming responsibility for treatment planning and implementation.
+The social worker and graduate social work intern(s)are active members of a multidisciplinary team that provides services at the Day Unit, serving adolescents who receive intensive psychiatric evaluation and treatment.
+In addition to providing family assessment and intervention, both social worker and social work interns act as primary therapist for some cases, assuming responsibility for treatment planning and implementation.
 Planning for discharge is given priority from the time of admission to ensure appropriate after-care once stability is achieved at the Children’s Day Unit.
 There are also opportunities for interns to become involved in the treatment aspects of research studies.

 Other Social Work Education and Training Initiatives